 Four Days for a History Buff

 Just four days could never be enough to explore every ancient wonder of Cairo, or the rest of Egypt.
-But with these four days through Egypt Tours Plus, you can see a huge array of the most famous sites in Cairo, and get a wonderful taste of potential for more.
+But, when you travel to Egypt with Egypt Tours Plus, you can see a huge array of the most famous sites in Cairo during your stay.

 From the pyramids and the Sphinx to museums, the famous bazaar, and more, this tour offers you a great way to indulge your love of history even if you don’t have a long vacation planned.
 Book one of our amazing Egypt tour packages today and get ready for a trip you will never forget.

 Breathtaking Cairo Tour Packages